ManuDIY/JAVA-Learning-Exercises/README.md

-#Java Learning Labs: CIS 162
+#JAVA Learning Exercises

 This repository is a collection of small JAVA programs that I wrote when learning how to program in JAVA.
 They cover topics like strings, array lists, GUIs, and more.
-All projects were written in BlueJ originally, although they could probably be imported into any other IDE as well.

 ##Bank Account